SamAI-Software/projects/README.md

 ##### // -------------- Personal Website -------------- //
 [**Website**](http://samai-software.github.io/) / [**Source code**](https://github.com/SamAI-Software/samai-software.github.io) (HTML, CSS, JS, Bootstrap)

 I've developed my personal website from scratch (no templates) using a bit of bootstrap.

-It's fully responsive, and I used the best practices - "don't use certain break points for screens (media), instead just scale the width and fix all problems that occur".
+It's fully responsive, and I used the best practices - "don't set certain common break points for screens (media), instead just scale the width and fix all problems that occur".

+However, it's desktop-first, because more than 95% visitors use desktop.